-Unlike most of his Marxist contemporaries internationally, James Connolly was from a working-class background, born in the socially deprived Cowgate area of Edinburgh of Irish parentage on the 5 June 1868, he left formal schooling aged only eleven.
+Unlike most of his Marxist contemporaries internationally, James Connolly was from a working-class background, born in the socially deprived Cowgate area of Edinburgh of Irish parentage on 5 June 1868.
+He left formal schooling at the age of 11.
 He worked in a variety of lowly paid labouring jobs, one being a carter that gathered the open sewage from the Cowgate ghetto, also known locally as 'Little Ireland' due to its prevalence of Irish immigrants.
 Economic hardship drove him into enlisting in the British Army and posted to Ireland during the Land War against absentee landlords and evictions of tenants.
 It gave him a visceral hatred of the British Army that lasted his entire life, both personally and politically.

 James Connolly's Move To Ireland and Emigration to The USA

-During his involvement in Scottish Socialism James Connolly he was secretary of the Scottish Socialist Federation.
+During his involvement in Scottish Socialism, James Connolly was secretary of the Scottish Socialist Federation.
 With a growing family he took a job with the Dublin Socialist Club, which was later to morph into the Irish Socialist Republican Party, like today's Irish Republican Socialist Party, they viewed the struggle for Irish national liberation and socialism as inseparable.
-It is from James Connolly's article entitled the 'Irish Socialist Republican Party' written in 1896 that the internationally known words of Connolly's first appeared:
+It is in James Connolly's article entitled the 'Irish Socialist Republican Party' written in 1896 that the internationally known words of Connolly's first appeared:

 "The great appear great to us only because we are on our knees;